OSLC/developing-oslc-applications/_harp/iotp_adaptor/rootservices.md

     <oslc_cm:cmServiceProviders rdf:resource="https://ce4iot.rtp.raleigh.ibm.com:9443/iotp/services/catalog/singleton" />
 ```

-CE4IoTConnector resources are all modeled to be subclasses of oslc_am:Resource, but are "marked" to masquerade as oslc_rm:Requirement and oslc_cm:ChangeRequest in order to be able to participate as link targets to standard OSLC domain link types supported by the jazz.net applications.
+iotp-adaptor resources are all modeled to be subclasses of oslc_am:Resource, but are "marked" to masquerade as oslc_rm:Requirement and oslc_cm:ChangeRequest in order to be able to participate as link targets to standard OSLC domain link types supported by the jazz.net applications.
 See [The toolchain model](./toolchain-model) for details.

 The service provider catalog URLs are used to access OSLC discovery resources to so the client can discover what OSLC services are available, and at what URL.